 Henry Tibbats Stainton (August 13, 1822 – December 2, 1892) was an entomologist who had Mountsfield House built in its own park between 1846 and 1847.
 He is best known as the author of A Manual of British Butterflies and Moths.
-His Lewisham home became a centre of excellence for those interested in insects From 1856, he encouraged interest in entomology among the wider public by holding weekly ‘open evenings’ at his house.
-Anyone over the age of 14 could freely visit Mountsfield on such evenings, perhaps to have a specimen identified; to view his collection; or simply to learn more about entomology from Stainton himself, or other guests who may have been present.
-Before the area was developed this area was used as the country retreats or retirement homes of wealthy Londoners between 1700 and 1850.
+His Lewisham home became a centre of excellence for those interested in insects.
+From 1856, he encouraged interest in entomology among the wider public by holding weekly ‘open evenings’ at his house.
+Anyone over the age of 14 could freely visit Mountsfield on such evenings, perhaps to have a specimen identified; to view his collection; or simply to learn more about entomology from Stainton himself, or other guests.
+Before the area was developed it was used as the country retreats or retirement homes of wealthy Londoners between 1700 and 1850.